Searching for BSM Physics in Yukawa Couplings and Flavour Symmetries: Bounds from EDMs and Collider Higgs Boson Data

 Fig.~\ref{fig:kappa_kappatilde_plane} shows the results of Tab.~\ref{tab:Results1Yukawa} expressed in terms of $\kappa_\psi$ and $\tilde\kappa_\psi$.
-The results in the second column of Tab.~\ref{tab:Results1Yukawa} from the data reported in Ref.~\cite{ATLAS:2019nkf} are shown in red and those in the third column from Ref.~\cite{ATLAS:2020fzp} are in blue: continuous lines refer to the upper bounds, while dashed to the lower ones.
-The values corresponding to the Higgs total decay width, in the fourth column of the table, are in brown.
-In green we shown the bounds from EDMs discussed in the previous sub-section and listed in Eq.~\eqref{Boundkappatildetau1}.
+The bounds obtained from data in Tab.~\ref{tab:ATLASData} are in red, from data in Tab.~\ref{tab:CMSData} are in blue, from data in Tab.~\ref{tab:ATLASDatamumu} are in orange, from data in Tab.~\ref{tab:CMSDatamumu} are in purple, from data in Eq.~\eqref{HiggsTotalWidthExp} and reported in the third column of Tab.~\ref{tab:Results1Yukawa} are in brown, while the combined results from collider data reported in the second column of of Tab.~\ref{tab:Results1Yukawa} are in black, and eventually from EDM data in Eqs.~\eqref{Boundkappatildetau1} and \eqref{BoundkappatildeCharmMuon} are in green.
 The star indicates the SM case with $\kappa_\psi-1= \tilde{\kappa}_\psi=0$.
-If a line is not present in the plot, it means that the corresponding bound is too weak and would correspond to lines out of scale.
+If a line is not present in the plot, it means that the corresponding bound is too weak and it is out of scale.

 It is interesting to note that the EDM bounds can have very strong impact.
 In the top case, the constraint on $\tilde\kappa_t$ is so strong that the $\kappa_t$ can only be very close to $1$ and $-1$.
 For the bottom and $\tau$ cases, $\kappa_{b,\tau}$ can span a slightly larger range of values around $1$ and $-1$.
 For charm, the absence of a lower bound on $r_c^2$ implies that $\kappa_c$ can take any value between $2$ and $-2$.
 Finally, for the $\mu$ plot, there is a lower (rather weak) bound on $r_\mu^2$, but the EDM one is too weak to further reduce the parameter space and therefore $\kappa_\mu$ and $\tilde\kappa_\mu$ can take almost any value between $1.5$ and $-1.5$.